 1. Tension Headaches

-- Present as a tight band-like pressure around the head
+- Tight band-like pressure around the head

 - Tension headaches are best managed by addressing stress triggers, diet and function of the neck joints & muscles (posture, exercise, habits)